 Eligibility Criteria

-- The criminal conduct appears motivated by substance abuse issues.
+- The charged criminal conduct appears motivated by a substance use disorder.

 - The person is a lawful resident or citizen of the United States and resides within the Western District of Washington.

-- The participant may not work as an informant for the government during his/her participation in DREAM.
+- The person may not work as an informant for the government during their participation in DREAM.

 Underlying Principles